Fellows The Bascom’s Education Fellowships

 U.S. National Deadline: Ongoing – The Bascom’s Education Fellows are critical members of our team.
 They are given job responsibilities that uphold the mission of our organization and prepare them for careers in the arts.
 Education Fellows must be disciplined, hard workers with teaching experience who are able to tackle a broad range of assignments.

-The Education Fellowship is a 3 – 12 month position (flexible dates upon approval) under the supervision of the Director of Education and Outreach.
-First and foremost, the Education Fellow is Lead Instructor for regional pre-K, K-12, college, adult, and senior groups that partner with The Bascom.
-The instructor also designs self-guided museum activities for the public, and supports public programs.
+The Education Fellowship is a 2 – 3 month summer position (flexible dates upon approval) under the supervision of the Director of Education and Outreach.
+First and foremost, the Education Fellow is Lead Instructor for youth summer art programs at The Bascom during our busy summer season (June – August).
+The instructor also designs self-guided museum activities for the public, and supports other public programs with youth and adults.

 The Bascom Believing that creative expression transforms our lives, The Bascom is committed to providing life enriching experiences through diverse exhibitions; comprehensive arts education and public programs; support for regional artists; and strategic partnerships facilitating cultural and economic development in the Highlands-Cashiers community.